 Whole life insurance policies also allow for loans to be taken against the cash value of the policy.
-These loans can be taken for any reason, and can be paid back upon the discretion of the owner of the policy.
+These loans can be taken for any reason and can be paid back upon the discretion of the owner of the policy.

 The big advantage of whole life is that the insured person can never outlive it.
 Beneficiaries are always protected for the long term.
-For this reason (and because the death benefits are tax free) whole life insurance is often used for estate planning, and to fund generational trusts.
+For this reason (and because the death benefits are tax-free) whole life insurance is often used for estate planning, and to fund generational trusts.

-Universal Life Insurance
+Universal Life Insurance Explained

 Universal life insurance is a permanent form of life insurance.
 The difference between whole life insurance and universal life insurance is that universal life insurance has a flexible premium structure.

-A universal life insurance policy has a cash value account, the the insurance charges are pulled from the cash value account each month.
-Any amount paid into the policy in excess of the cost of insurance is added to cash value.
+A universal life insurance policy has a cash-value account, the insurance charges are pulled from the cash value account each month.
+Any amount paid into the policy in excess of the cost of insurance is added to the cash value.
 The cash value then grows at a rate determined by insurance company performance and prevailing interest rates, with a guaranteed minimum of 2% annual growth.

 The cost of insurance rises over time with a universal life insurance policy.
 This means that a policy is of greatest benefit to an owner when it is well funded in the early policy years when insurance costs are lowest.
 As the costs rise, the growth in cash value will hypothetically more than make up for the rising charges.

 Universal life insurance can not legally be sold as an investment.
-A universal life insurance policy can be surrendered for it’s cash value, or loans and withdrawals can be taken as well.
+A universal life insurance policy can be surrendered for its cash value, or loans and withdrawals can be taken as well.
 Surrender charges may apply for any withdrawals or full surrenders.

-Variable Universal Life Insurance
+Variable Universal Life Insurance Explained

 Variable universal life insurance is similar to universal life insurance in that premium payments are flexible and the cost of insurance rises over time.
-The big difference between the two kinds of policies though is that variable universal life insurance has a cash value account which does not pay a fixed or guaranteed rate of return.
+The big difference between the two kinds of policies though is that variable universal life insurance has a cash value account that does not pay a fixed or guaranteed rate of return.

-The cash value of a variable universal life insurance policy is invested in variable “sub accounts” within the life insurance policy.
-These sub accounts are essentially mutual funds, which represent investments in different asset classes.
-The policy owner can choose which sub accounts the cash value is invested in.
+The cash value of a variable universal life insurance policy is invested in variable “sub-accounts” within the life insurance policy.
+These sub-accounts are essentially mutual funds, which represent investments in different asset classes.
+The policy owner can choose which sub-accounts the cash value is invested in.
 The growth (or loss) of the cash value is dependent upon the market performance of the variable accounts.

 The benefit of variable universal life insurance over universal life insurance is that historically speaking, the stock market outperforms the guaranteed accounts of universal life.
 The risk of a variable universal life insurance policy is that the market will decline, and the owner will end up with a poorly performing policy.

 Variable universal life insurance is permanent, and the cost of insurance charges will rise over time.
-Variable universal life insurance does allow for loans or withdrawals, and the policy can be surrendered for it’s cash value at any time.
+Variable universal life insurance does allow for loans or withdrawals, and the policy can be surrendered for its cash value at any time.
 Surrender charges may apply for any surrenders or withdrawals.

-Choosing the Right Policy
+Life Insurance Types – Choosing the Right Policy

 No matter which type of life insurance you choose, it is very important to understand the specific rules and terms of each type of insurance and each specific policy.
 Different types of policies can be appropriate for different people depending upon their age, needs, and appetite for risk.
 Each type of policy carries a different charge, and it is important to understand how long the coverage is needed, how long each policy will be in place, and how much it will cost in the long run.